[L. pulsus, beating]

 A pulse wave with two small notches on the descending portion.

-A pulse recorded near the origin of the carotid or subclavian arteries.
+A pulse recorded near the origin of the carotid or subclavian artery.

 SEE: Bounding pulse.